Learn How to Read & Spell Using Phonics

 How the High Performance Learning Phonics Program provides fidelity to the teaching framework for the duration of the programme, to ensure that these irregular words are fully learnt:Both the reading and spelling of ALL irregular words is taught throughout our Program, not just the common irregular words.
 Students are taught the concept of irregularity at the start of our Program, as soon as they understand the concept of a ‘rule’.
 A number of games in our Program reinforce the concepts of regular and irregular letters in words.

 To assist the student to learn the irregular words we give detailed instruction on etymology of words because many irregular words are irregular because they are following rules from other languages.
 For example, the ‘ph’ is used to spell the ‘f’ sound in ‘phone’ because the word ‘phone’ is based on the Ancient Greek word for sound.
 In the word ‘was’, the ‘a’ is used to spell the /o/ sound because the word ‘was’ comes from Old English or Old High German.

-Furthermore, when our materials are being read on a computer, the student can click on the sound of any letter to hear its sound.
+Furthermore, when our materials are being read on a computer, the student can click on any letter to hear its sound.
 This feature, and our colour-coding system dramatically reduces the stress on learning to read.
 Sample our interactive multimedia materials.

-Contact us now so we can explain how we can help your child become one of the best readers in the class.
+Contact us now on 0419 806 706 so we can explain how we can help your child become one of the best readers in the class.